anikethsurvi/Sales-Customer-Analysis-/README.md

 12. Discount: The discount applied to the order, if any.
 13. Profit: The profit earned from the order, factoring in the cost and sales price.

+Please do visit the interactive dashboard Thanks 😊

 Products Table
 1. Product ID: A unique identifier for each product.